cpchalk/gpcheckx/README.md

 ./bin/kbprog -wd -t 1000 -me 200000 f46

-./bin/gpcheckx -v -p -s ‘4000;1000’ f46
+./bin/gpcheckx -v -p -s ‘4000;1000’ f46 +rptz

-./bin/gpcheckx -v -p f46 +rptz

-See the 'Add diagonals' section for quicker ways to do the above calculations for h93 and f46.
+See the 'Add diagonals' section for quicker and less memory intensive ways to do the automatic structure calculations for h93 and f46.

 # Proving non-hyperbolicity.